 Always choose improvisation games that advance the day's objective and bring students closer to achieving those objectives.

-Using Contemporary Monologues
+Teach Drama with Contemporary Monologues

 In theatre, there is a difference between what is considered a "classical" monologue and a "contemporary" monologue.
 Classical monologues (e.g. Shakespeare monologues) are generally more difficult for young actors to conquer.